X

 At just 18 years old, he quickly proved himself too good to be in Rookie Ball with seven HRs and a 237 WRC+ in only 80 PAs.
 He also again walked more than he struck out.

-After a little bit of a slow start in Low-A, he's back to mashing and his numbers at the level are again very good, especially given his age.
+After a little bit of a slow start in Low-A, he's back to mashing, and his numbers at the level are again very good, especially given his age.
 He has a 140 WRC+ with eight HRs and is walking 15.2 percent of the time while striking out only 18.1 percent of the time.

-I don't consider myself to be an expert on catcher defense but it seems that Rodriguez's bat is going to progress a lot faster than his glove, pushing him off the position at some point in the future.
+I don't consider myself to be an expert on catcher defense, but it seems that Rodriguez's bat is going to progress a lot faster than his glove, pushing him off the position at some point in the future.
 Regardless of where he ends up defensively, the bat is definitely special enough to make him an extremely valuable dynasty asset.

 No. 60: Kaelen Culpepper, SS, Minnesota Twins

 Kaelen Culpepper is someone who kind of fell under the radar in FYPD's last season.
 Despite getting taken 21st overall by the Twins, I didn't think Culpepper had the most impressive college career.
-He only had a 127 WRC+ with 11 HRs and 17 SBs his final season at Kansas State.
+He only had a 127 WRC+ with 11 HRs and 17 SBs in his final season at Kansas State.

 He has proven a lot of people, myself included, wrong this season.
 He has a 149 WRC+ across High-A and Double-A with 18 HRs and 23 SBs this season while striking out 17.1 percent of the time and walking 9.8 percent of the time.

-I expected the solid hit tool and plate approach by Culpepper but I did not see him having this much fantasy juice.
-He is quickly moving through his minor league career and we could see him in Minnesota sometime next season.
+I expected the solid hit tool and plate approach by Culpepper, but I did not see him having this much fantasy juice.
+He is quickly moving through his minor league career, and we could see him in Minnesota sometime next season.

 We just have to all pray that he doesn't get Twins-itis and deal with a bunch of nagging injuries like many other top Twins prospects.